World Leading Microbiology Testing Services from Microban®

 Applied Environmental Monitoring

 Moisture, nutrients, and temperature influence the growth of molds inside buildings.
 Generally, molds can grow on almost all natural and synthetic materials, especially if they are wet.
 Some surfaces absorb dust and serve as good growth substrates for several types of fungi.
 Health hazards of exposure to indoor fungi include mold sensitivity, irritative disorders such as asthma and allergies, respiratory symptoms and infections, rheumatologic and other immune diseases, as well as neuropsychiatric problems.
-If mold proliferation is suspected inside a building, the BBI Microbiology Testing Services provides mold identification services to determine the type of mold and whether a risk assessment and remedial actions are required.
+If you suspect mold proliferation inside a building, Microban can provide mold identification services to determine the type of mold and whether a risk assessment and remedial actions are required.

 Water Quality Monitoring

 Microbiological quality of water is often at risk due to various unpredictable events such as flooding and infrastructure malfunctions.
 Water quality is also affected by poor planning of industrial sites, animal farms, and barnyards and feedlots.
 The type of water source is generally indicative of the potential risks of contamination.
 Poor water quality can affect the quality of food crops and lead to illness in those who consume them.
 For example, the water may contain germs that cause human disease.
 Irrigating crops with contaminated water can then lead to contaminated food products which lead to illness when eaten.
 While groundwater has been considered one of the safest sources of water, it may not be possible to use water from these sources for irrigation due to field location and size.
 Monitoring the quality of water used in agriculture, manufacturing, or for home use involves sampling and testing to detect fecal and non-fecal contamination.
 Results from these tests form the bases for development of appropriate solutions.
-The BBI Microbiology Testing Services uses standard protocols to evaluate water samples for microbiological quality.
+Microban's microbiology testing services use standard protocols to evaluate water samples for microbiological quality.

 Quality Indicator Testing For Food Safety